ipesek/jsxgraphbook/src/5_1_adding_images.md

 {lang=EN}
 ## Adding images

-So far we have larned to create many different objects in JSXGraph.
+So far we have learned to create many different objects in JSXGraph.
 In this section we will learn how to include images from the internet onto our drawing board.
-Transformations can also be used on images, similarly to points or poligons.
+Transformations can also be used on images, similarly to points or polygons.
 Let us look at the example below.
 {/lang}

 {lang=SI}